Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 Located in the heart of Southampton, Rice Up Wholefoods is an independent wholefoods grocery store that specialises in vegan, zero waste and gluten-free products.
-They focus on affordable ethical staples but also boast very well stocked refill section!
-Bring your jars and containers to stock up on dried food stuffs, fresh fruit and veg as well as cleaning and bathroom products.
+They focus on affordable ethical staples but also boast a very well stocked refill section!
+Bring your jars and containers to stock up on dried foodstuffs, fresh fruit and veg as well as cleaning and bathroom products.

 The Green House At Stane Street, Pulborough

-The Green House At Stane Street describe themselves as a ‘back to basics store’.
-They live up their word, stocking a lovely array of packaging free fruit and veg, as well as other zero waste staples.
+The Green House At Stane Street describes itself as a ‘back to basics store’.
+They live up to their word, stocking a lovely array of packaging free fruit and veg, as well as other zero waste staples.
 They are not so basic in that they also sell fresh bread, sweets and chocolates.

 Roots & Hoots, Brighton